cfcgoncalves/goncalves/content/publication/goncalves-timing-2019/index.md

 publishDate: '2021-06-14T07:10:01.368452Z'
 publication_types:
 - '2'
-abstract:'The circadian system in mammals is responsible for the temporal coordination of multiple physiological and behavioural processes that are necessary for homeostasis.
+abstract: 'The circadian system in mammals is responsible for the temporal coordination of multiple physiological and behavioural processes that are necessary for homeostasis.
 In the skeleton, it has long been known that metabolic functions of chondrocytes, osteoblasts and osteoclasts exhibit intrinsic circadian rhythms.
 In addition, results from animal models reveal